 Let’s begin by discussing the ‘who’ and ‘where’ questions, in relation to the population of interest from which the observations will be conducted.
 A priori, the entire Dutch population represents the social network in which the exchange relations of corruption take place.
 The presented measurement system will show that the observations will not include the entirety of the Dutch population, but consist of a confined amount of observations which are the result of the difficulty to access the hidden population.
 A population is ‘hidden’ when no sampling frame exists and public acknowledgement of membership in the population is potentially threatening, like drug users or commercial sex workers.
 The use of standard probability sampling methods will lead to low response rates and responses that lack openness (Heckathorn, 1997).
 Corruption is a hidden activity, which makes it difficult to identify and contact the members of the target population (Faugier and Sargeant, 1997).
 However, a sample frame is necessary to create boundaries which are needed.
 An analysis of the social network of corruption on a state-level would not be feasible, and is likely to contain so much information that it would in fact be uninformative.
-To resolve the problem of the hidden population it is required to use a more sophisticated, non-probability (non-random) sampling frame.

 Non-probability methods observe samples where it is not possible to say that all members of the relevant population had a known probability of being selected at the outset, as is the case in the design of the Dutch case (Jávor & Jancsics, 2013).
 The non-probabilistic technique of snowball sampling (also called chain-referral or link-tracing) is appropriated to solve the problem of the hidden population as it aids to access ‘the vulnerable’ or ‘the deviant’ which need some degree of trust to initiate contact.
 It has the ability of uncovering aspects of social behavior, by assuming that observed individuals are associated with one another through links that can be exploited to locate other respondents based on existing ones (Katz, 2006).
 In contrast to traditional ‘descending’ strategies, the ascending methodology of snowball sampling can be used to work upwards and locate those who are required to fill the knowledge gaps on a variety of social contexts.
 It represents an alternative strategy for attaining more comprehensive data on a particular question (Atkinson & Flint, 2001).

-Snowball sampling can simple be defines as a technique for finding research subjects.
+Snowball sampling can simple be defined as a technique for finding research subjects.
 This link-tracing methodology applies a process where, in a kind of ‘chain letter’ style, one subject gives the researcher the name of another subject, who in turn provides the name of a third subject, and so on, thus providing the researcher with an ever-expanding set of potential subjects.
 The procedure can be repeated for a given number of iterations, also known as wages or stages, or till the desired amount of respondents are sampled (Illenberger & Flötteröd, 2011).